ivlovric/HFP/README.md

 From version 0.2 two modes of operation are supported.
 - Strict reliable HEP proxy mode without processing for high-performance
-- Reliable processing HEP proxy mode for filtering purposes to filter HEP by IP whether it is from HEP source or destination fields
+- Reliable processing HEP proxy mode for filtering purposes to filter HEP by IP whether it is from HEP source or destination fields.
+It is engaged when "ipf" switch is configured

 ### Usage